rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 Crates `--include-parts-dir`ed will not appear in `doc.parts`, as `doc.parts` only includes the CCI parts for the current crate.

 If this flag is not provided, no `doc.parts` will be written.

+The output generated by this flag may be consumed by a future invocation to rustdoc that provides `--include-parts-dir=<path/to>/doc.parts/<crate-name>`.

 ## New flag: `--include-parts-dir=<path/to/doc.parts/crate-name>`